gu-app-club/lets-learn-jobs/README.md

 Feel free [to submit pull requests](https://yangsu.github.io/pull-request-tutorial/) or suggest edits by creating an issue.

+# TLDR

+1. Apply early.
+August and September for Summer internships.
+2. Prep for code challenges.
+3. Apply to way more companies than you think is necessary.
+Over 30.

 # Building your Technical Profile

 Your technical profile consists of 4 basic things: